HOW MUCH MONEY DO YOU NEED?

-In the richest country of the word, the United States, the media is full of talk about the pension bomb ticking as the millions of “baby boomers”, that generation of Americans born between 1945 and 1954, head towards retirement in their millions with under funded pension fund liabilities.
+In the richest country of the world, the United States, the pension bomb is ticking as millions of “baby boomers” (the generation of Americans born 1945 to 1954) head towards retirement in their millions with under funded pension fund liabilities.

-Here in the SA the problem is equally big – if not bigger.
+in SA the problem is equally big – if not bigger

 It has been estimated that only about 4% of South Africans – and that is a very liberal calculation – can afford to really retire in the conventional sense of the word, i.e. stop working and live off a pension for their rest of their days.